Dr Graham Rawlinson (Provost, Fellowship lead and MAP lead)

 We hold an annual Gala Dinner with After Dinner Gale lecture, which is held in memory of Dr Arthur H Gale.
 In 1950 he was appointed as the first director of postgraduate medical studies in the University of Bristol.
 He set up the general organisation for the new pre-registration posts and the registrars in the hospitals of the South-Western Region; he also initiated the postgraduate courses in Bristol and the region.
 He was a good friend to local GPs and the Faculty.

-This year's Gala Dinner with Gale Lecture is set to take place Friday 19 May 2017 at the Orangery, De Vere Tortworth Estate, Wotton-under-Edge with guest speaker, Dr Dawn Harper.
-This is expected to be an enjoyable event providing GPs with the opportunity to network in a lovely venue with good food and an interesting talk.
+This year's Gala Dinner with Gale Lecture will take place on Friday 19 May 2017 at the Orangery, De Vere Tortworth Estate, Wotton-under-Edge with guest speaker, Dr Dawn Harper.
+This is expected to be an enjoyable evening event providing GPs with the opportunity to network in a lovely venue with good food and an interesting talk.
 Bookings are now open via the online booking system which also gives full details of the event.
 Tickets: RCGP Members £45, Non-Members & Guests £50, AiTs, Foundation Doctors & Medical Students £35.

 Another event held annually for Trainee GPs as they celebrate their achievements is the MDU GP Trainee Excellence Awards & Graduation.
-This event, which is organised jointly with Health Education England, Severn School of Primary Care, took place this year on 20 July 2016 from 2pm at Bristol Pavilion, Gloucestershire Cricket, Bristol County Ground, Nevil Road , Bristol BS7 9EJ.
+This event, which is organised jointly with Health Education England, Severn School of Primary Care, took place last year on 20 July 2016 at Bristol Pavilion.
 We enjoyed short talks from various GP trainees on their many and varied activities, and celebrated the ST3/4's completion of training in Severn at this annual "Graduation" ceremony.
 Our guest speaker last year was Dr Phil Hammond, a well-known doctor, comedian and campaigner.
 His Michael Lennard Lecture was very entertaining and stimulating.
 Photos from the event can be viewed on the Faculty facebook page.
 We will be holding this event again in July this year.
 The provisional date for this year's event is 19 July 2017.
 Bookings will be taken via survey monkey and details will be circulated on how to book your place in our monthly newsletter.

 AKT & CSA Preparation Course dates have now been released for 2017/18 and these are listed below.
 Please click on a date below to download the appropriate course booking form or email: firstname.lastname@example.org for information.